bparanj/crystal/programming/javascript/vue/vuefile.md

 - Vercel’s Go runtime will run your Go programs as serverless functions.
 You need to ensure the code is written to listen on `:3000` and handle requests as shown.
 - The KV store is accessed via Upstash Redis credentials.
-- This approach moves the backend logic from JS to Go, while keeping the same overall architecture.
+- This approach moves the backend logic to Go.

 ## Vue Frontend + Node Backend

-Below is an example of how to rewrite the file sharing program using Vue.js for the frontend and Vercel KV for persistence in the backend.
+An example of how to rewrite the file sharing program using Vue.js for the frontend and Vercel KV for persistence in the backend.
 This setup allows you to store and retrieve documents by their generated 4-digit code.
 The code will run on Vercel, using serverless functions for the API routes and the KV store for persistence.

 ### Overview